This post lists our picks for the 10 top New Orleans attractions that first-time visitors should plan to see.

-There are many more points of interest in the Big Easy, but these activities and sights are a great place to start.
+There are many more points of interest in the Big Easy, the most interesting city in America, but these activities and sights are a great place to start.

 Perhaps the most popular destination for both tourists and locals alike, the French Quarter offers an authentic NOLA experience, day or night.